gaiusm/dhewm3/README.md

 # ABOUT

-_pybot-dhewm3_ is a fork of the dhewm3 project which is experimental code to demonstrate and develop python bots within doom3.
+_pybot-dhewm3_ is a fork of the dhewm3 project.
+It is experimental code to demonstrate and develop python bots within doom3.
 The python bots are forked (potentially running on a different processor) and they communicate via simple remote procedure calls.
 The project allows for